WATER & ROCK ART RESIDENCY 🇬🇷 GREECE

 The house and facilities

-The house is a beautifully preserved traditional stone house with original carved doors and features at the top of the village at the edge of the forest with a spectacular view down the valley towards the sea.
+The house is a beautifully preserved traditional stone house with original carved doors and features.
+The property is located at the top of the village, at the edge of the forest, with a spectacular view across the valley to the sea.

 Wood is quite expensive as it is becoming more scarce and we have to carry it all up by hand from the center of the village to the house.
 Therefore, we would advise you to only use the woodburners for a few hours in the evenings in the winter months and to wear a few layers in the day.
 You will only likely need to use it daily from December to March and on cooler days in November and April.

-We live in a small house adjoining the property so we are always available for any needs or questions.
+Your host Leah lives in a small house adjoining the property so is always available for any needs or questions.

 |